UI and graphics components have certain properties that you

 Callbackproperty to the following value:

 pushbutton1_Callback.
 This anonymous function has four input arguments.
-The first argument is a string containing the name of the callback function.
-The last three arguments are provided by Handle Graphics®, and are discussed in the section, GUIDE Callback Syntax.
+The first argument is the name of the callback function.
+The last three arguments are provided by MATLAB, and are discussed in the section, GUIDE Callback Syntax.

 Note: GUIDE does not automatically generate callback functions for other UI components, such as tables, panels, or button groups.
 If you want any of these components to execute a callback function, then you must create the callback by right-clicking on the component in the layout, and selecting an item under View Callbacks in the context menu.

 All callbacks must accept at least three input arguments:

 hObject — The UI component

 contains detailed information about specific mouse or keyboard actions.

 contains all the objects in the UI.
 GUIDE uses the